merlinfuchs/vaultbin/README.md

 [database]
 path = "./data" # path where data is stored cache_size = 100000000 # (100MB) size of the database cache (recently used pastes will be kept in memory if possible)

+[ratelimit] # 5 request / 5 seconds
+burst_size = 5 # number of request before subsequent request are block
+per_second = 5 # seconds it takes to refill one request
+reverse_proxy = false # if the backend is deployed behind a revers proxy -> this changes the way the peers IP is retrieved
 ```

 In addition to creating a `Config.toml` file you can also override these values using environment variables: